Credit Card Payment Calculators

 Use these credit card repayment calculators to work out effective strategies to pay off your credit card debt.
 Calculate how long it will take to pay off your credit card balance.
 Alternatively, use the second calculator to work out how much you should pay each month to eliminate your credit card balance completely in a set period of time.

-Whilst every effort has been made in creating and testing the credit card repayment calculators, I am not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of them.
-This calculator is here purely as a service to you, please use it at your own risk.
+Disclaimer: Whilst every effort has been made in building these credit card repayment calculators, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of them.
+Full disclaimer.
+These tools are here purely as a service to you, please use them at your own risk.

 How long will it take me to pay off my credit card bill?

 It is important to be aware of the interest rate that you're paying on your credit card bill and the monthly interest charge for the credit you're receiving.
 If your monthly repayments are too little, your bill may actually be rising month-on-month in interest alone.

 To work out exactly how much time it will take to pay off your credit card bill, use our calculator above.
 If you want to incorporate additional payments into your calculation, you can use our loan calculation tool here.